killean-johnson/iLogic-External-Editor-Plugin/README.md

 It's been tested with NeoVim through WSL, which has worked very well, and is what it's primarily written for.
 It has also been tested with pure Vim through WSL, as well as Visual Studio Code, all of which work, but haven't been tested extensively.

+<b>MAKE SURE YOUR PROJECT IS CHECKED OUT, OTHERWISE YOU MAY RUN INTO ISSUES</b>

 # Setup
 Make sure that you have the latest Inventor SDK installed.
 If you haven't done that, refer to <a href="https://help.autodesk.com/view/INVNTOR/2021/ENU/?guid=GUID-6FD7AA08-1E43-43FC-971B-5F20E56C8846">this link</a>.